Paramecium: Learning

-The question of whether Paramecia exhibit learning has been the object of a great deal of experimentation, yielding equivocal results.
+The question of whether Paramecium exhibit learning has been the object of a great deal of experimentation, yielding equivocal results.
 However, a study published in 2006 seems to show that Paramecium caudatum may be trained, through the application of a 6.5 volt electric current, to discriminate between brightness levels.
 This experiment has been cited as a possible instance of cell memory, or epigenetic learning in organisms with no nervous system.